entando/entando-docs/vuepress/docs/v7.1/tutorials/curate/bundle-private-images.md

 This tutorial provides to way to utilize bundles from a private image registry in your Entando projects.
 The steps below use environment variables to pass the Secret for authentication required by private registries.

-**New or Existing Bundle**
-* If you have an existing bundle in a private image registry, start at [Step 1: Create the Registry Credentials](#step-1-create-the-registry-credentials).
+For microservices in a private image registry, follow the [install guide here](ms-private-images.md).
-* For a new project, start at [Step 2: Create and Apply the Secret](#step-2-create-and-apply-the-secret).

 ## Prerequisites